arjendevos/gosql/readme.md

 5. Run `go mod tidy` inside the `convert` folder
 6. Create a new folder called `schemes` in your project
 7. Create a new file called `1_migration.gosql` in your `schemes` folder (you can name it whatever you want, but the number is important)
 8. Add your models into the `1_migration.gosql` file.
-Make sure to put `@postgresql` at the top.
+Make sure to put `@postgresql` at the top (only needed for the first migration).
 9. Run `(cd convert && go run convert.go)` in your project folder
 10. Everything should be setup now, you can run `go run main.go` to start your server

-!!
-Keep in mind that `MigrationDir` config option doesn't work with migrate yet, so keep it the same as in the example.

 ## Possibilities